dolphindb/DolphinDBPlugin/kafka/README.md

 - 'consumer' is a Kafka consumer handler.
 - 'topics' is a string vector indicating the topics to subscribe.
-- 'partitions' is an integer vector indicating the partition corresponding to each topic.
+- 'partitions' is a int vector indicating the partition corresponding to each topic.
-- 'offsets' is an integer vector indicating the offset corresponding to each topic.
+- 'offsets' is a int vector indicating the offset corresponding to each topic.

 ##### Details